nuxeo-sandbox/nuxeo-cm-demo-utils/README.md

 * [JavaScript Dashboard](#javascript-dashboard), for quick stats on cases
 * [Update Demo Data](#update-demo-data), updates claim data to make it more recent

+This plug-in also depends on nuxeo-demodata.
+The dependency is handled in the .pom file (and also in the Marketplace Package)

 ## Build

 _Note_: You can also get the .zip of the market place package in the "Releases" part of this project (on GitHub)